 Students who have lost their federal aid eligibility but have subsequently met all three of the standards as stated above, will have their aid eligibility reinstated.
-Reinstatement will be considered effective after the next annual review.
+Reinstatement will be considered effective with the next term of attendance.

 SATISFACTORY ACADEMIC PROGRESS AND